awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

 This code connects to a MariaDB or MySQL DB instance\.

-Before running this code, install Connector/Python by following the instructions in [ Connector/Python Installation](https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html) in the MySQL documentation\.
+Before running this code, install Connector/Python version 8\.0 by following the instructions in [ Connector/Python Installation](https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html) in the MySQL documentation\.

 ```
 import mysql.connector